 The Component Filter tool is used to isolate and view components by their most commonly used criteria (RefDes, CPN, IPN, MPN, Package, VPL package, and pin name).
 The filtering options you specify in the tool determine the selection of components in the specified layers.

-- 1. (Valor NPI dashboard only) Ensure that the Board Overview pane is displayed (View > Dock Widgets > Board Overview). - 2.
-Choose View > Component Search or click the Component Filter tool (so) in the toolbar.
+- (Valor NPI dashboard only) Ensure that the Board Overview pane is displayed (View > Dock Widgets > Board Overview). - 2.
+Choose View > Component Search or click the Component Filter tool (

 The Component Filter pane is displayed under the Overview area.